Plan Your Getaway on the Great Chesapeake Bay Loop

 Stay Along the Great Chesapeake Bay Loop

 To begin your exploration, select one or more QUINTESSENTIAL CHESAPEAKE BAY TOWNS as the starting point for your adventure.
-Each town has its own personality and displays a distinct mood.
+Each town has its own personality and displays a distinct personality.
 Some provide a serene retreat, while others beat with the thriving energy of the city.

 Charming main streets with locally-inspired architecture lure you to peruse unique shops and galleries where you will be greeted by friendly staff.
 Seafood restaurants entice with the aroma and flavors of the day’s fresh catch.
 And there are places to feed the mind and curiosity too, at numerous maritime and decoy museums.

-Along your journey, thread together several towns or points of interest by traveling on one of MARYLAND’S 18 SCENIC BYWAYS.
+Along your journey, thread together several towns or points of interest by traveling on one of MARYLAND’S SCENIC BYWAYS.
 Come back and explore a new area each time until you’ve seen them all!